dfsp-spirit/fsbrain/README.md

 ## Contributing

 I am very happy to accept [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request), provided you are fine with publishing your work under the [license of this project](#license).
-If your PR is not just a fix but changes or adds lots of code, please [get in touch](http://rcmd.org/ts/#contact) before starting the project so we can discuss it first.
+If your PR is not just a fix but changes or adds lots of code, please get in touch by opening an issue before starting the project so we can discuss it first.
 Development currently happends on master.

 ## Visualization examples